-- 3. Click the OK button to enable these features. - 4.
-Restart Oracle Content Server, as described in Section 5.2.4, "Restarting Oracle Content Server."
+- 5. Click OK to enable these features. - 6.
+Restart Oracle Content Server, as described in Section 10.3, "Restarting a Managed Server."

 5.6.2 Setting Default Project Document Information

 When you create a new web site in Site Studio, a new project file is created and checked into Oracle Content Server for you.
 Before you can create web sites, you must specify the metadata that will be assigned to the new project files.
 You do this on the Set Default Project Document Information page in Oracle Content Server.